Guntas07/Guntas07/README.md

 # Hi, I'm Guntas 👋

-I have finished 2 years of my Computer Engineering degree at Queen's and I am currently taking a year off to work as a data engineer at Flipp.
+I have finished 2 years of my Computer Engineering degree at Queen's University and I am currently taking a year off to work as a data engineer at Flipp.